 To recover under the Jones Act, injured seamen only have to prove that their employer’s negligence played some role in their injury, however small.
 You can still receive compensation even if there were other contributing factors to the injury.
 This standard is a much lower burden than most personal injury cases and sometimes referred to as “featherweight.”
 Damages available under the Jones Act include mental pain and suffering, past and future lost wages, lost earning capacity, disability, loss of enjoyment of life, medical expenses, and more.
 Receiving this compensation is critical for seamen suffering from PTSD who need ongoing treatment and may be unable to work.

 In general, you have three years from the date of the incident to file your Jones Act claim in state or federal court.
 Sometimes PTSD symptoms do not appear until months or years after the event, which can complicate your case, making it critical to work with an experienced maritime attorney.
 In addition to the Jones Act, seamen may also be entitled to compensation under general maritime law, including the unseaworthiness doctrine and maintenance and cure.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing seamen who are suffering from post-traumatic stress disorder against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.